How long does marijuana stay in your system?

 Frequency of use

-The length of time that THC remains in the body is affected by how often a person uses it, how much you use, and how long you have been using.
-People who use weed regularly report positive drug tests results after 45 days since last use while those who use it more heavily report positive tests up to 90 days after last use.
+The length of time that THC remains in the body is affected by how often a person uses it, how much you use it, and how long you have been using it.
+People who use weed regularly report positive drug test results 45 days after their last use, while those who use it more heavily report positive tests up to 90 days after the last use.

 The strength of every dose of THC also influences detection.
 Hence, if you use a more concentrated form of weed, the amount of THC and its metabolites in your system can be higher.